statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 For this project I wanted to learn more about reaction-diffusion systems.
 The systems I have been considering are mathematical models corresponding to a physical system in which two chemical substances react with each other while also diffusing in the environment.

 The main parameters for these simulations are the `f` and `k` variables.
-I explain more in details what the correspond to in the next sections, for now just keep in mind that varying `f` and `k` make the simulation generate different kinds of patterns.
+I explain more in details what they correspond to in the next sections, for now just keep in mind that varying `f` and `k` make the simulation generate different kinds of patterns.

 The application contains 4 tabs you can explore.